hedyhli/outline.nvim/README.md

 To find out exactly what some of the options do, please see the [recipes](#recipes) section of the readme at the bottom for screen-recordings.

+The order in which the sources for icons are checked is:

+1. Icon fetcher function
+2. Icon source (only `lspkind` is supported for this option as of now)
+3. Icons table

+A fallback is always used if the previous candidate returned either an empty string or a falsey value.

 ## Commands